-- What to expect: As this is a project-based kind of job you might go through busy and quiet periods.
-Finding a constant stream of clients is difficult which is why word of mouth and networking at conferences is critical.
+- What to expect as a digital marketing consultant: As this is a project-based kind of job you might go through busy and quiet periods.
+Finding a constant stream of clients is difficult which is why word of mouth and networking at conferences or industry events is critical.

 You need to bear in mind that you are selling your time so your salary will be capped at the amount of hours you can work, unless you can outsource some of the elements to other team members of freelancers for a lower cost.

 Typically, consultants have formal education and come from the digital advertising industry.
 They have worked at large companies or have done the work for their own business before they decide to set up an independent firm.
 There are also some experts who decided to learn from scratch and became very successful too.

 - How to get a job as a Digital Marketing Consultant: Finding clients might be difficult when you are starting out, which is why putting yourself out there is necessary.

-- Remote marketing jobs
+- Here is a list of Remote marketing jobs

-- Digital Marketing courses
+- There are a lot more Digital Marketing courses you can take

 The job consists of reaching out to target quality websites with a pitch for a guest post, an advertorial or a link building offer and negotiating the rates and content from there.